Adding a ventilation system to your home can keep indoor air from becoming stale and control humidity levels.

 Mold, pollen and pet dander are ordinary pollution sources in your home.
 Other sources include household cleaners and volatile organic compounds (VOCs).

 VOCs can be emitted by products in your home, such as building materials, flooring or furniture.
 They can also be detected in some air fresheners and scented candles.
-Heightened VOCs can cause respiratory irritation, headaches and dizziness, among other symptoms.
+Heightened VOCs can lead to respiratory irritation, headaches and dizziness, among other symptoms.

-Multiple scientific studies have discovered respiratory diseases, asthma and other health problems are linked to inferior indoor air quality.
-Allergies can also be worsened by indoor air quality troubles.
+Many scientific studies have discovered respiratory diseases, asthma and other health problems are linked to bad indoor air quality.
+Allergies can also be worsened by indoor air quality issues.

 10 Signs Your Home has Poor Indoor Air Quality

-- Ongoing cold or flu symptoms.
+- Lingering cold or flu symptoms.
 A sore throat or runny nose that never gets better could be related to air quality.
-This is especially true if you don’t have symptoms when you leave your home.
+This is especially true if you don’t feel sick when you leave your home.

 - Watery, itchy or dry eyes.
 Your eyes are sensitive to indoor pollution and may react by becoming dry, itchy or watery.